 Former NHL player Chris Simon died on Tuesday night, with his family blaming his death on chronic traumatic encephalopathy (CTE).
 The 52-year-old winger took his own life, and his family believes he was suffering from brain trauma.
 CTE, which can currently only be officially diagnosed postmortem, results from repeated blows to the head and is commonly found in athletes who participate in contact sports such as ice hockey, rugby, boxing, and American football.

-The news of Simon’s death comes at a time when there is growing concern about the long-term effects of concussions and the resulting CTE in professional sports.
+The news of Simon’s death comes at a time when there is growing concern regarding the long-term effects of concussions and the resulting CTE in professional sports.
 Recently, a fully professional rugby union player was diagnosed with CTE posthumously, leading to increased awareness and research into the condition.

 CTE is a debilitating neurological disorder that is characterized by the buildup of an abnormal protein called tau in the brain.
 This buildup can lead to a range of symptoms, including memory loss, depression, anxiety, and erratic behavior.
 Currently, there is no known cure for CTE, and treatment options are limited to managing the symptoms.

-The implications of CTE in sports are significant, as it raises questions about the long-term health and well-being of athletes.
+The implications of CTE in sports are significant, as it raises questions regarding the long-term health and well-being of athletes.
 The potential link between brain trauma and mental health issues like anxiety and depression adds another layer of complexity to the already complex issue of athlete welfare.

 In response to these concerns, sports organizations are taking steps to minimize the risk of head injuries and improve player safety.
 Rule changes, stricter penalties for dangerous plays, increased awareness and education, and advancements in equipment technology are all being implemented to mitigate the risk of concussions and brain trauma.